jflamy/owlcms4/docs/InstallationOverview.md

 - The primary laptop and all the other screens and official stations are connected to a wi-fi network or physically cabled to a router.

-- All the displays are driven by a web browser - there are web browsers on all the computers and phones and tablets.
+- All the displays are driven by a web browser - all the laptops, phones and tablets have one.

 - You can run owlcms on the same machine as one of the officials.
 It is often the case that owlcms runs on the same machine as the announcer or the competition secretary.